MicrosoftDocs/dynamics365smb-docs-pr.de-de/business-central/ui-how-create-custom-report-layout.md

 Adding data fields from a report dataset is more advanced and requires some knowledge of the report dataset.
 Learn more about adding fields for data, labels, and images at [Add Fields to a Word Report Layout](ui-how-add-fields-word-report-layout.md).  -->

-## <a name="see-related-microsoft-trainingtrainingmoduleschange-documents-dynamics--business-centralindex" />Siehe verwandte [Microsoft Schulungen](/training/modules/change-documents-dynamics-365-business-central/index)
+## <a name="see-related-microsoft-trainingtrainingmoduleschange-documents-dynamics-365-business-centralindex" />Siehe verwandte [Microsoft Schulungen](/training/modules/change-documents-dynamics-365-business-central/index)

 ## <a name="see-also" />Siehe auch